yingkwanyue/tidyDataProject/README.md

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

+## Files in This Respository
-## This repository contains 4 files:
+This repository contains the following files:
 - R Script used to clean and generate tidy dataset (tidy_data_set.txt)
 - Cleaned dataset "tidy_data_set.txt"
 - Codebook for tidy_data_set